5487suni/5487suni/README.md

 **5487suni/5487suni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: --!>
-• 👋 Hi, I'm Sunidhi Yadav.<br>
+• 👋 Hi, I'm Sunidhi, Software Engineer at SAP Labs.<br>
-• 🌞 I'm interested in Web Development, DSA and Object Oriented Programming.<br>
+• 🌞 My interests include Data Structures and Algorithms, Application Development, and Artifical Intelligence.<br>
-• 🌱 I’m currently learning ReactJs, MERN Development, DevOps.<br>
+• 🌱 I’m currently studying Generative AI.br>
-• 👯 I’m looking to collaborate on MERN stack projects, Java/C++ based Desktop Applications.<br>
+• 👯 I’m looking to collaborate on MERN stack projects, Java/C++ based Desktop Applications, Android Applications.<br>
 • 📫 How to reach me: daviny22danushi@gmail.com